sensu/sensu-docs/content/sensu-core/1.8/migration.md

 **IMPORTANT**: Silencing is now disabled by default in Sensu Go and must be enabled explicitly using the built-in [`not_silenced` filter][15].
 Add the `not_silenced` filter to any handlers for which you want to enable Sensu's silencing feature.

-Review your Sensu 1.x check configuration for the following attribute, and make the corresponding updates to your Sensu Go configuration.
+Review your Sensu 1.x check configuration for the following attributes, and make the corresponding updates to your Sensu Go configuration.

 | 1.x attribute | Manual updates required in Sensu Go config |
 | ------------- | ------------- |
-`filters: occurrences` | The built-in occurrences filter in Sensu Core 1.x is not provided in Sensu Go, but you can replicate its functionality using the [sensu-go-fatigue-check-filter asset][67]
+`filters: occurrences` | The built-in occurrences filter in Sensu Core 1.x is not available in Sensu Go, but you can replicate its functionality using the [sensu-go-fatigue-check-filter asset][67].
-`type: transport` | Transport handlers are no longer supported by Sensu Go, but you can create similar functionality using a pipe handler that connects to a message bus and injects event data into a queue.
+`type: transport` | Transport handlers are not supported by Sensu Go, but you can create similar functionality using a pipe handler that connects to a message bus and injects event data into a queue.
 `filters: check_dependencies` | Sensu Go does not include a built-in check dependencies filter.
 `severities` | Severities are not available in Sensu Go.
 `handle_silenced` | Silencing is now disabled by default in Sensu Go and must be enabled explicitly using the built-in [`not_silenced` filter][15].